jbg02/CSC-6301-Project-4/README.md

 This repository contains files associated with CSC 6301 Project 4.

 ## Project Description<br>
-This repository contains a Java class used to sort integer arrays into linked lists
+This repository contains a Java class used to sort integer arrays into linked lists.
 ## Technologies<br>
 Java 17.0.2